perladvent/perldotcom/content/article/deploying-dancer-apps.md

     "draft"       : false,
     "image"       : "/images/deploying-dancer-apps/deploying-dancer-apps.png",
     "thumbnail"   : "/images/deploying-dancer-apps/thumb-deploying-dancer-apps.png",
-    "description" : "Some thoughts about deploying Dancer apps as persistant daemons", "categories"  : "tooling"
+    "description" : "Some thoughts about deploying Dancer apps as persistent daemons", "categories"  : "tooling"
   }

-# Deploying Dancer Apps

 Over the last week or so, as a background task, I've been moving domains from an old server to a newer and rather cheaper server.
 As part of this